p2k3m/ResumeForge/README.md

 Any missing or invalid ID falls back to `modern`.

+## Fonts
+Custom TrueType fonts can be embedded by placing valid `.ttf` files in a `fonts/` directory at the project root.
+If the directory or required font files are missing or invalid, the PDF generator automatically falls back to PDFKit's built-in fonts.

 ## Edge Cases
 - **Name extraction fallback:** If the résumé text lacks a detectable name, the generated content defaults to a generic placeholder such as "Candidate".
 - **Job description scraping limitations:** The job description is retrieved with a simple HTTP GET request; dynamic or access-restricted pages may return empty or blocked content.